danmanstx/dannypetersme/_posts/2015-01-24-spark-core-motion-light.markdown

 Here is a quick sketched layout showing how I hooked up the hardward.
 In this picture, the 3 pin LED is suppose to represent the HC-SR501.

->Note that I had to connect it to the Vin of the Spark Core because the HC-SR501 actually wants to run at 5v.
+>Note that I had to connect HC-SR501 to the Vin of the Spark Core because the it actually wants to run at 5v.

 ![hardward Diagram]({{ site.url }}/assets/sketch.png)

-Here is the actual layout of the electronics.
+Here is my actual layout of the electronics.

 ![Actual Layout]({{ site.url }}/assets/actual.jpg)